-- 6. Enter the name of the deployment mode for the JBoss installation: - standalone : Manage a single JBoss instance
+- 6. Enter the name of the deployment mode for the JBoss installation: - standalone : Manage a single JBoss instance odomain: Manage multiple server instances from a single control point.

 In standalone mode, the agent installer uses an auto-deployment feature provided by the JBoss deployment scanner so that you do not have to deploy the agentapp.war manually.